Learning to Reduce Search Space for Generalizable Neural Routing Solver: Ablation Study

-Following \citet{zhou2024icam}, we employ AAFM to implement $\mathrm{Attention}(\cdot)$, enhancing geometric pattern recognition for routing problems (see \cref{append:aafm} for implementation details).
-To evaluate the effectiveness of AAFM compared to the standard MHA in search space reduction and local construction, we train a variant of our L2R, denoted as L2R-MHA, which replaces AAFM with MHA.
-Furthermore, we introduce an adaptation version of L2R-MHA, termed L2R-MHA*, which incorporates an adaptation bias.
-Due to the special design of MHA, the integration of the adaptation bias with self-attention is formulated as follows:

-where $A=\{\mathbf{a}_{ij}\}$ denotes the pair-wise adaptation bias computed by our adaptation function $f(N,d_{ij})$ in \cref{append:adaptation_bias}.
-L2R-MHA and L2R-MHA* are trained in exactly the same training settings.
-The only difference between the three models is the attention mechanism.

-As shown in \cref{table:compare_AFT_MHA}, the L2R-MHA and L2R-MHA* models demonstrate robust large-scale generalization capabilities, further validating the effectiveness of the proposed L2R framework.
-Notably, substituting the MHA mechanism with AAFM yields additional performance improvements with shorter runtime.
+We train an L2R variant that uses vanilla MHA~\citep{vaswani2017attention}, denoted L2R-MHA.
+Its training setup is identical to that of the original L2R, except for the use of attention.
+As shown in \cref{table:compare_AFT_MHA}, L2R-MHA shows robust large-scale generalization, further validating the effectiveness of our L2R framework.
+Notably, the original L2R yields additional performance improvements with shorter total runtime.